Dart-Code/Dart-Code/CONTRIBUTING.md

 Each test suite consists of a folder of tests (for ex. `general` and `flutter`) and a workspace folder that is loaded at the start of the test runs (at the time of writing there's a `hello_world` and a `flutter_hello_world` app).
 Config for these lives in two places - the `test_all.ts` script and also the `launch.json` file (one is used for command line running and the other for launching in a way that the debugger can be attached).

-All tests will be run on all platforms by Travis and AppVeyor when you submit a PR and the status shown alongside the PR.
+All tests will be run on all platforms when you submit a PR and the status shown alongside the PR.

 ## Debugging the Debug Adapters